 The outgoing Supervisor may recommend a new Supervisor in proper consultation with the SRC and the scholar for due approval from the DRC/CRC.
-If, this process has not been completed before leaving of the faculty, then the D/CRC Chairperson shall initiate the process of change of Supervisor in consultation with erstwhile SRC members and the scholar.
+If, this process has not been completed before leaving of the faculty, then the DRC/CRC Chairperson shall initiate the process of change of Supervisor in consultation with erstwhile SRC members and the scholar.
 The erstwhile SRC members may be given preference for appointment as a new Supervisor.

-(b) If the Supervisor leaves after the successful completion of the requirements of synopsis presentation (in old cases)/SRC thesis presentation by the student, s/he shall continue as the Supervisor if a request for the same is received three months teni school of advanced studies before date of leaving/retiring by H/CoD from the outgoing Supervisor and the same is duly recorded in the DRC minutes.
+(b) If the Supervisor leaves after the successful completion of the requirements of SRC thesis presentation by the student, s/he shall continue as the Supervisor if a request for the same is received three months before date of leaving/retiring by

-&lt;sup>5 In accordance with Institutional Intellectual Property Rights policy of TERI SAS
+5 In accordance with Institutional Intellectual Property Rights policy of TERI SAS